-- Are 65 or older or - Are blind or disabled and between the ages of 18 and 65 - MSA uses the same rules as Social Security to say who is disabled.
+• Are 65 or older or

+- Are blind or disabled as determined by Social Security or by the State Medical Review Team and between the ages of 18 and 65 - The State Medical Review Team uses the same rules as Social Security to say who is disabled.
 You can find information about this on the Social Security Administration's site at www.ssa.gov.